 In this freelance writing advice post, freelance writers share their number-one tip for becoming a successful freelance writer.

-ICYMI, I interviewed some freelance writer friends for their freelancing advice over the past few weeks.
+ICYMI, I interviewed some freelance writer friends for their freelancing advice in several freelance writing blog posts.
 We covered “What I Wish I Knew about Freelancing 5 Years Ago,” “Freelance Writers’ Definitions of Success” and “Freelance Writers Share Their Summer Goals.”

 Here’s the one piece of advice freelance writers would share with a beginner who is just getting started.

 “I have two number-one tips for freelance writing success and how to get started freelancing: 1.)
 Be persistent, and 2.) make connections with other writers, especially writers in your niche.
 When it comes to being persistent, you can never let up, whether you’re just starting out or you’ve been freelancing for several years.
 Be persistent in your pursuit of stories you know are solid (or finding ones that are), marketing yourself to potential clients, and getting the income you want.
 When it comes to making connections, freelancing is can be a lonely business.
 Getting to know other writers in your niche can help you attract quality clients (via referrals), compare your rate to the average, get new story ideas, and meet some cool people.” – Lauren Bedosky, Freelance Health and Fitness Writer